 Out of high school, Michael was nominated to attend the US Air Force Academy.
 After spending two years there, he transferred to and graduated with high honors from the Indiana University Kelley School of Business, with a degree in Accounting and Finance.
 Two years of working in corporate America then sent him into his deep self-exploratory years.
 He traveled for two years around the world, visiting far off corners of the planet such as Lapland, Timbuktu, and Tibet.
 His love of diversity and life was expanded during these years as he witnessed both the beauty of this earth, its creatures, its cultures, and at the same time, the destructive environmental and social damage that is occurring on this planet.

 This knowledge and awareness has led Michael down a path of healing and philanthropy.
-Michael has traveled to 40 countries, worked as an outdoor experiential education teacher for Outward Bound, and owned and operated Indian Creek Farm, where he sold organic vegetables and herbs.
-More recently, he was the Finance Director for EO Products, a family owned organic and natural personal body care company in California.
+Michael has traveled to 40 countries, worked as an outdoor experiential education teacher for Outward Bound, owned and operated Indian Creek Farm, where he sold organic vegetables and herbs, ran the Center for Community Empowerment, and was the Finance Director for EO Products, a family owned organic and natural personal body care company in California.

 He has done much volunteer work and served on various boards, which include the Board of Directors for the Local Growers Guild, the Board of Directors for Lost River Community Coop, and the Bloomington Community Farmers Market Advisory Board.
 While in California, Michael graduated from Diamond Light School of Massage and Healing Arts with a Professional Bodywork Therapist certificate.
 He also attended the California Institute of Integral Studies, where he focused on personal/spiritual growth with an East/West perspective as well as individual and relationship counseling.

-His hobbies include gardening, food production/preservation/fermentation, mead/beer making, cheese making, cooking in general, natural living, herbal medicine making, yoga, traveling, hiking, listening to live music, trying to play drums and the guitar.
-Most importantly he loves spending time with his son, Leo!
+His hobbies include farming, natural building, massage therapy, AcroYoga, food production/preservation/fermentation, mead/beer making, cheese making, cooking in general, natural living, herbal medicine making, yoga, traveling, hiking, listening to live music, trying to play drums and the guitar.
+Most importantly he loves playing on the farm with his son, Leo.